The Right to Happiness and Gratitude

 Which is more important: happiness or gratitude?
 I think the answer is clear, but the opposite view seems to get more play and more buy-in.
 The result is that we live in a world that is often marked by both unhappiness and ingratitude.
 What do you think?

 Many people today live as if everyone has a right to happiness.
-Some of us do not want to pursue happiness so much as we want it given to us.
+Perhaps, we do not want to pursue happiness so much as we want it given to us.
 That view is conveyed and reinforced in politics, and in popular TV shows, Disney movies, popular books and in many other ways.
-We rarely stop to think about it.
-We just assume it, and that assumption leads to unrealistic expectations and frustrations because happiness comes and goes.
-Happiness is fleeting and often eludes us.
-It can even elude us when we have everything we want!

 Happiness is a relative term.
 The things that make me happy many not make my neighbor happy.
-The things I find to be most pleasurable, satisfying, and fulfilling my neighbor may not value as much (if at all).
+The things I find to be most pleasurable, satisfying, and fulfilling my neighbor may not value much at all.
 Things that make one person happy might even make other people unhappy, because our desires often conflict with others.
 (I like to play music loud, but that doesn’t make my neighbor happy!)

-I was entombed in my own body.
+“I was entombed in my own body.
 I couldn’t tell anyone that I had returned to life.
 People knew that I had become more responsive, but they still believed I was severely brain damaged.
 And so I was fed and cleaned while being sat in front of reruns of Barney.
 I dreamed of smashing the television screen.

-People looked around me and through me.
+“People looked around me and through me.
 However much I tried to beg and plead, shout and scream, I couldn’t get them to notice me.
-I had woken up as a ghost.
+I had woken up as a ghost.”

-Martin spent 12 whole years walled up in his own body, isolated from the very people who attended to him, unable to communicate with them, and most of the time he was conscious and aware of everything.
-He remembers clearly, for instance, the time his mother said, “I hope you die.”
+Martin spent 12 whole years walled up in his own body, isolated from the very people who attended to him.
+He was unable to communicate with anyone, but he was aware of everything going on around him.
+He remembers clearly, for instance, the time his mother verbally expressed her desire that he would die.
+He heard every word.

-Martin had lost all control over every aspect of his life other than his thoughts.
-You can listen to the NPR version of Martin’s story here http://www.npr.org/player/embed/376084137/376174842.
+Martin lost control over every aspect of his life except for his thoughts.
+He spent many years trapped inside hi own body, unable to escape it, at the complete mercy of other people.
+You can listen to the NPR version of the Martin Pistorius story here.

-While people in centuries past have had more fatalistic views of the world, modern Americans seem have a virtual smorgasbord of choices.
-Yet, happiness eludes us.
 Today, we champion choice and freedom and individual rights, but those things often look and feel like a cruel mirage in the dessert to many people who are trapped by circumstances that are beyond their control.
+Just ask a poor, inner city teenager how accessible the American dream feels.

 The circumstances Martin experienced were as dire as any circumstances a person could imagine.
 He had his own thoughts, but he had something else too, and that made all the difference.
 The most significant aspect of Martin’s story is told in his own words:

-Soon after I started to become aware, God came into my life.
+“Soon after I started to become aware, God came into my life.

-One night I suddenly “awoke” from sleep.
+“One night I suddenly ‘awoke’ from sleep.
 It felt as if I were floating far above my bed.
 Instinctively, I knew that I was not breathing.
 I could see angels with me, a male and two females.
 They were comforting and guiding me, and although we did not speak, I could hear their voices.
 They wanted me to come with them.

-For a moment, I wanted to go with them.
+“For a moment, I wanted to go with them.
 I had nothing to live for, no reason to continue my journey.
 But I couldn’t leave behind the family that loved me.

-The next moment, breath filled my lungs.
+“The next moment, breath filled my lungs.

 As I became fully aware, the only certainty I could cling to when so much didn’t make sense was that God was with me….
 The people around me didn’t know I existed, but God did.
-And I knew He existed.
+And I knew He existed.”

-Sometimes my prayers were answered.
+“Sometimes my prayers were answered.
 Sometimes they weren’t.
 But when I felt disappointed and powerless, my conversations with God taught me that gratitude could sustain me.
 When the smallest prayer was answered, I gave thanks to the Lord.
-Caught in perhaps the most extreme isolation a person can experience, I grew ever closer to God.
+Caught in perhaps the most extreme isolation a person can experience, I grew ever closer to God.”

 Martin learned the value of being grateful.
-The kind of happiness we believe we have a right to experience was not even a hope for Martin.
-Without any connection to anyone other than God – without Bible, church, instruction or any thing else – he learned directly from God the value of gratefulness, and it sustained him… for 9 more years.
-For Martin, this gratitude came with the choice of engaging with God.
-He could have easily disengaged in anger and depression.
+The kind of happiness we believe is our right to experience was not even a hope for Martin.
+Without any connection to anyone other than God – without Bible, church, instruction or any thing else – he learned directly from God the value of gratitude, and it sustained him… for 9 more years.

 Martin eventually was able to convey to a sensitive and observant caretaker the fact that he was conscious and aware.
 That led to the discovery of a way for him to communicate through a computer.
 He eventually recovered some motor skills.

-Through is new ability to communicate, he developed a long distant relationship with a friend of his sister.
-When she came to visit, the relationship developed further, and they eventually married!
-Martin continued to progress to the point where he was able to work; he went to college; and he now owns his own business.
+Through is new ability to communicate, he developed a long distant relationship with a friend of his sister, and they eventually married!
+Martin took every opportunity he was able to grasp: after he learned to communicate, he was able to work; he went to college; and he now owns his own business.
 It is a remarkable story, a story that led Martin to say that his face now hurts from smiling so much.

 His story poignantly highlights the crucial difference that God makes in our lives.
 Like Martin Pistorius, we can choose to engage God, or not.
-We can live our lives demanding a right to happiness, or we can simply learn to become grateful… even in the direst of circumstances.
+We can live our lives demanding a right to happiness and hold our hands out, or we can engage, learn to become grateful… even in the direst of circumstances… and make the most of what we are given.

-Some might speak about human resilience, the human will to live and human ingenuity, which was the focus of the NPR story, but that focus completely misses the primary point: the reality of God and Martin’s relationship with God is the key to the story.
-The NPR story misses the significance that God showed up when there was no one else, and the decision to be grateful in those circumstances carried him through those dark times when happiness was beyond all hope.
+Some might speak about human resilience, the human will to live, and human ingenuity, which was the focus of the NPR story, but that focus completely misses a key point: the reality of God and Martin’s relationship with God.
+God didn’t lift Martin out of his circumstances, but God made them bearable.

 All that we have was created by God and is sustained by God.
 The more we have, however, the more we tend to think we control our own destiny.
 We may even begin to think that we have a right to happiness.